 After a lovely morning in Key Biscayne, we followed our guide book and ventured back up to Coral Gables to check out the Biltmore Hotel.
 This remarkable hotel is certainly one of the most elegant National Historic Landmarks we’ve ever seen.
 Set on over 150 acres, the hotel fronts a beautiful 18-hole golf course, tennis, a spa and an enormous pool.
 The restaurant Cascade sits along one side of the pool, with arches adorned with huge sculptures, and is said to be one of the largest hotel swimming pools in the U.S. We enjoyed a yummy lunch watching hotel guests frolic in the pool.

 Just across the street from the Biltmore was a lovely little church.
 While we couldn’t get inside, we could at least admire it’s beauty on the exterior.

 A few blocks away from the Biltmore is the Venetian Pool.
-Nestled into a beautiful Cape Coral neighborhood, the Venetian Pool is the only swimming pool on the National Register of Historic Places.
+Nestled into a beautiful Coral Gables neighborhood, the Venetian Pool is the only swimming pool on the National Register of Historic Places.
 This is a former rock quarry developed in 1924 by George Merrick, an historic area real estate developer.
 Merrick transformed it into the “Venetian Casino”, and was a popular destination for celebrities and A-Listers.
 This is a public pool, with caves, waterfalls and gardens surrounding it.
 Unfortunately, it was closed and the pool drained, looking like it’s getting ready for a much needed face lift.
 We did peek through the fence to get a sense of it’s beauty.

 After a long day of exploring, we were rewarded with a beautiful sunset at the marina.